Get started with Azure Automation State Configuration

 The node configuration you specified is applied to the VM at intervals specified by the value provided for Configuration Mode Frequency.
 The VM checks for updates to the node configuration at intervals specified by the Refresh Frequency value.
 For more information about how these values are used, see Configuring the Local Configuration Manager.

 Azure starts the process of enabling the VM.
-When it is complete, the VM shows up in the Nodes tab of the State configuration (DSC) page in the Automation account.
+When complete, the VM shows up in the Nodes tab of the State configuration (DSC) page in the Automation account.

 View the list of managed nodes